top of page

 Dr Anna Hájková is Reader of modern European continental history at the University of Warwick.
 She is the author of the celebrated new study The Last Ghetto: An Everyday History of Theresienstadt (2020) and People without History are Dust: Queer Desire in the Holocaust (2021), forthcoming in expanded English translation with the University of Toronto Press.
 She is the pioneer of queer Holocaust history and her work has been recognized with the Catharine Stimpson Prize for Outstanding Feminist Scholarship (2013) and Orfeo Iris Prize (2020).

-James Conlon, one of today’s most versatile and respected conductors, has cultivated a vast symphonic, operatic and choral repertoire.
+Maestro James Conlon of the LA Opera is one of today’s most versatile and respected conductors, who has cultivated a vast symphonic, operatic and choral repertoire.
 Since his 1974 debut with the New York Philharmonic, he has conducted virtually every major American and European symphony orchestra.
 Through worldwide touring, an extensive discography and videography, numerous essays and commentaries, frequent television appearances and guest speaking engagements, Mr. Conlon is one of classical music’s most recognized interpreters.
 He spearheaded the LA Opera's Recovered Voices project, which focuses on music that was suppressed by the Nazis and/or created by composers who died in the Holocaust.
 Maestro Conlon has a particular interest in the history of Theresienstadt.

 RSVP HERE